DanielBremont/danielbremont.github.io/pages/aprender.md

     - When a measure becomes a target, it ceases to be a good measure.
     - Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes.
     - Metric manipulation

+- **Learn the Math**

+What does it mean to multiply two matrices together?
+What is a determinant?
+What is a matrix decomposition?
+What is a matrix?
+What is a vector?

+You might have noticed but data is usually stored as arrays in a computer and matrices/vectors have a lot of tricks you can do.

+Basic statistics.
+How does something like PCA work?
+What is an eigenvector?

+Then comes calculus.
+How does a neural network learn?
+How does optimization work?

+I am not talking about the big picture.
+I am talking about grabbing a pen and paper and going through it step-by-step and computing things by hand.

+And most importantly, how do you learn and understand these things without a step-by-step tutorial where they hold your hand?
+Because there usually isn't a step-by-step tutorial.

+Those intimidating looking equations don't contain anything you can't learn by taking linear algebra 1,2, calc 1,2,3, vector calc and perhaps differential equations.
+That's a minor in math or so, pretty much what every physicist, engineer etc. goes through.

+That's it.
+The rest is applications of that fundamental knowledge.
+If you "learn the math" then you can pick up a book or a research paper and work through it yourself.

+Just like for a kindergardener 56*45 looks like super advanced math they couldn't possibly comprehend and a keras tutorial looks like alien language to a college freshman that hasn't programmed before, fundamental math looks like "intimidating equations" while in reality they are the equivalent of some pseudocode.

+Learn the math and all of these problems you're having are going to go away.
+Just like learning programming isn't about watching a lecture, learning math isn't about watching a lecture or reading a book either.
+Go get paper and a pen (or preferably an ipad and pencil, best thing ever) and go do some university courses.
+Do the 20 weekly exercises they assign you that take 10-12 hours to complete.
+At the end (~5 courses so I guess 1 year of a few hours a week) you're going to read the math in papers like you read the pseudocode in the papers.

+Doing machine learning without having the fundamental math background is like doing machine learning without knowing how to code.
+Despite what the "participate in kaggle with no code!" advertisement insists upon my iphone whenever I open reddit, trying to do ML without knowing how to code is a bad idea.